 The consultative services usually include the following elements, though additional sessions or special meetings may be arranged to address particular issues or needs:

-During the first session, each teacher will receive a copy of the RNBC Executive Functions Curriculum Notebook.
-An implementation plan specific to the requirements of the school will be developed.
-Each 1½ to 2 hour session will include specific information and hands-on activities that can be applied in the classroom.
+During training, each teacher will receive a copy of the RNBC Executive Functions Curriculum Notebook.
+An implementation plan specific to the requirements of the school will be developed and will include specific information and hands-on activities that can be applied in the classroom in these areas.

 Full or Half-Day On-Site Consultation Sessions

-Schools may request from four to eight on-site consultation sessions, depending on the needs of individual teachers and classes.
-Sessions include RNBC Education staff visiting classrooms, meeting with teachers, and demonstrating lessons in classrooms for specific grades.
+Schools may request from three to four on-site consultation sessions, depending on the needs of individual teachers and classes.
+Sessions include Executive Functions Program Implementation plan, RNBC Education staff visiting classrooms, meeting with teachers, and demonstrating lessons in classrooms for specific grades.
 Each consultative visit will also include a review and updating of the Implementation Plan developed at the beginning of the program and revised as necessary at previous consultation sessions.

 On-Site Student Assessments and Written Reports